-Prediction markets put the probability at 34%: Will Russia capture all of Kostyantynivka by December 31, 2026.
-Currently, markets are divided (34% YES, 66% NO).
-When we have confirmed access, the full article content will load.
+Prediction markets put the probability at 36%: Will Russia capture all of Kostyantynivka by December 31, 2026.
+Currently, markets are divided (36% YES, 64% NO).
+Russia’s military offensive accelerated in late May and early June after months of stagnation and Ukrainian counterattacks.

 What does smart money think?
 Get AI verdicts, wallet positioning, signal analysis, and entry targets.